 The 2020 Grand Prix Series will have a very different look and feel this season.
 The International Skating Union (ISU) spent months working out the details for the Series, given the fact that many international borders are still closed.
 Each competition will have its own peculiarities with the majority featuring skaters from each particular nation, while others will also include international athletes.

 Given those international border restrictions, many new faces will grace the stages alongside many familiar ones.
 Yuzuru Hanyu has opted to sit out the Grand Prix season for health reasons, and while he and others will be missed by many, the door has opened for other young stars to shine on the six stages.
-There are currently no South Korean ladies on any of the rosters and only one man, Jun-Hwan Cha, is listed (Skate Canada).

 The Series opens with Skate America in Las Vegas, Nevada, Oct.
 23. While the bright lights of Las Vegas may be temporarily dimmed, that will not be the case inside the Orleans Arena, the venue that will host Skate America.
 The competition will take place without fans in attendance.